Parkinson's

 What is Parkinson's disease?

-• Shaking
+• Tremor

 • Muscle stiffness

-• Bradykinesia (slowness of movement) postural disturbances
+• Bradykinesia (slowness of movement) postural alterations

 • The disease may also be accompanied by psychiatric manifestations (visual hallucinations and depression), although these are not always present.

-Parkinson's neuroimaging
+Parkinson neuroimaging

 Static and functional neuroimaging of Parkinson's disease, with involvement of the basal ganglia.

-Parkinson's Lewy Bodies
+Parkinson Lewy Bodies

-Other importantOther important risk factors are:
+Other importantother important risk factors are:

 1. Family history

-3. Traumatic micro-injuries
+3. Traumatic microinjuries

 7. Dysfunction of the ubiquitin-proteasome system, unable to adequately process proteins whose conformational changes turn them into endogenous neurotoxicity elements.

-9. Epigenetic changes (DNA methylation, chromatin alterations, dysfunction of microRNAs)
+9. Epigenetic changes (DNA methylation, chromatin alterations, dysfunction of microRNAs).

-It is highly likely, as with other neurodegenerative diseases, that the confluence of genomic vulnerability factors, with epigenetic changes, and environmental factors, is the main cause of the growing impact of Parkinson's disease in our society today.
+It is highly probable, as with other neurodegenerative diseases, that the confluence of genomic vulnerability factors, with epigenetic changes, and environmental factors, is the main cause of the growing impact of Parkinson's disease in our society today.

-There is clear evidence that the neurodegenerative process responsible for PD begins decades before the onset of PD symptoms, so that by the time the motor impairment of PD begins, billions of dopaminergic neurons have already died, and neuro-regeneration is currently impossible.
+There is clear evidence that the neurodegenerative process responsible for PD begins decades before the onset of disease symptoms, so that by the time the motor impairment of PD begins, billions of dopaminergic neurons have already died, and neuro-regeneration is currently impossible.

 Age is a clear risk factor, with the average age of onset being between 55-60 years.
-Thus, the prevalence increases exponentially from the sixth decade of life onwards, from 41 cases per 100,000 in the fourth decade of life to more than 1,900 cases per 100,000 in people over 80 years of age.
+Thus, the prevalence increases exponentially from the sixth decade of life, from 41 cases per 100,000 in the fourth decade of life to more than 1,900 cases per 100,000 in people over 80 years of age.
 When PD appears before the age of 50, it is called Early Onset PD.

 The genetic component associated with familial forms of the disease corresponds to approximately 10%, while the remaining 90% are classified as sporadic, apparently non-familial cases.